-- FAA Aircraft Dispatcher Knowledge (ADX) test must be passed (> 70%) prior to the first day of class or taken and passed during the first 3 days of the class.
+- FAA Aircraft Dispatcher Knowledge (ADX) test must be passed (> 70%) prior to the first day of class.
 Due to the fewer hours of class time, there is no instruction or workshops on how to pass this test.
 You must self-study to pass this particular test.
 Enrolling early or paying a small deposit allows you to use our FAA test preparation handouts.
 It is strongly recommended to pass the ADX test PRIOR to the online Phase I portion!!!

-- If you’d like to check for ADX testing center locations, go to Catstest.com or lasergrade.com.
-If you are not close to a convenient testing center (international students), then you can take the test at Sheffield within the first 3 days of class for a fee of $150.
+- If you’d like to check for ADX testing center locations, go to PSI.
+If you are not close to a convenient testing center (international students), then you can take the test at Sheffield before the first day of class for a fee of $175.

 - Bring the original Airmen Test report – You’ll receive this from the testing center upon test completion.
-It must be > 70%, be embossed by the testing center, and be an ADX (Aircraft Dispatcher) test report, NOT an ATP (Airline Transport Pilot) test report.
+It must be > 70% and be an ADX (Aircraft Dispatcher) test report, NOT an ATP (Airline Transport Pilot) test report.